wrex/rexs.tips/content/en/guitar/Fundamentals/notes/just-12-notes/index.md

 Why isn't there a note called C&flat; or E&flat;?
 : See [diatonic scales](#diatonic-scales) below.
 No matter which note you start on, you never need a note between B/C or between E/F.

 What does diatonic mean?
-: Scales comprised of two different types of invervals.
-Specifically intervals of a *whole tone* and a *semitone*.
-Diatonic literally means "two tones."
+: Scales are comprised of two different types of invervals.
+Specifically, we call the intervals *whole tone* and a *semitone*.
+Diatonic literally means "two tones" (one whole, one half).

 On piano, why does the "white key" major scale start with the note C and not A?
 : The over-simplied answer is that early music was mostly minor.
 The notes A, B, C, D, E, F, and G can either be considered the A minor scale or the C Major scale.

 ## Diatonic scales